cometbft/cometbft/spec/rpc/README.md

 ## Timestamps

-Timestamps in the RPC layer of Tendermint follows RFC3339Nano.
+Timestamps in the RPC layer of CometBFT follows RFC3339Nano.
 The RFC3339Nano format removes trailing zeros from the seconds field.

 This means if a block has a timestamp like: `1985-04-12T23:20:50.5200000Z`, the value returned in the RPC will be `1985-04-12T23:20:50.52Z`.